Alexandre Galopin: Galopin doctrine

 Part of the goal of the Galopin committee was to keep Belgian industry strong during the war to avoid leaving the economy crippled once the war ended.
 To that end, Galopin gave his name to a controversial policy known as the "Galopin doctrine" (Doctrine Galopin).
 Under that plan, Belgian companies should continue production under German occupation provided that they were producing goods for Belgium's civilian population (such as food or consumer goods) even if it would benefit the German war industry by relieving it from the need to export similar goods.
 However, Belgian companies should refuse to produce war materiel or goods that were directly usable in the German war effort.

 The aim of the policy was to prevent a repeat of the economic destruction which had accompanied the German occupation of Belgium during World War I, when workers and businessmen had been encouraged to resist German demands.
 That had led to the deportation of Belgian workers to Germany in 1916 and the confiscation of capital from firms, which was also sent to Germany.
 The policy had, in turn, caused unemployment and inflation that continued to damage the Belgian economy for years after the war.
 Limited co-operation with the German occupiers in non-military production was hoped to limit the war's effects on the Belgian economy and to facilitate post-war economic recovery.
 It was therefore an extension of a similar policy of "lesser evil" (moindre mal) adopted by Belgian civil servants through the Committee of Secretaries-General.
 Initially, it was also supported by the Belgian government in exile.

 In practice, the distinction between the limited co-operation in the Galopin doctrine and outright collaboration proved difficult to maintain.
 It was widely perceived as a form of collaborationism in the Belgian population.
 After some initial acceptance, in 1941 and 1942, German officers began to force Belgian businessmen to disapply the distinction at the risk of personal punishment and the confiscation of their businesses.
 In 1942, the occupation administration began to deport Belgian workers as forced labourers in Germany as during World War I. However, it has been argued that the co-operative approach represented by the doctrine did prevent German companies from expanding their control over the Belgian economy.

 The Galopin doctrine was similar to the policy of "co-operation" (samenwerken) in the German-occupied Netherlands and overseen by senior civil servants such as Hans Hirschfeld.

 Assassination

+Galopin doctrine

 Galopin was assassinated in 1944 by members of Devlag, a radical pro-Nazi paramilitary group active in Flanders, under direct orders from Robert Jan Verbelen.
 Galopin's name has been given to a street: avenue Alexandre Galopin in Etterbeek, Brussels.